 When death occurs at home or a place of business

-If the death is a non-institutional death such as at the residence or work place, the local police department and the Office of the Medical Examiner will have to be contacted to review the circumstances leading up to and causing the death event.
-The police will be dispatched to the home or the place of work and they will call the Office of the Medical Examiner.
-Once the Medical Examiner is contacted, the office of the Medical Examiner will review the events and if need take custody of the body to determine whether further action is necessary.
+If the death is a non-institutional death such as at the residence or workplace, the local police department and the Office of the Medical Examiner will have to be contacted to review the circumstances leading up to and causing the death event.
+The police will be dispatched to the home, or the place of work and they will call the Office of the Medical Examiner.
+Once the Medical Examiner is contacted, the office of the Medical Examiner will review the events and if the need arises, take custody of the body to determine whether further action is necessary.
 The medical examiner will then inform the funeral home when they may facilitate the removal of the remains from the Office of the Medical Examiner in the County of the Death.
-Each County in New York State can appoint a Medical Examiner and procedure for removals varies greatly.
+Each County in New York State can appoint a Medical Examiner, and procedure for removals varies greatly.
 Some Medical Examiner Offices will not release remains after 5 pm weekdays, or no release is possible on the weekends.
-Some Medical Examiner's offices will require a Physical ID of the remains by the authorizing agent before they can be released.
-We have a working relationship with each Offfice of the Medical Examiner's within the States of New York and New Jersey and can provide you with the procedure each may employ.
+Some Medical Examiner’s offices will require a Physical ID of the remains by the authorizing agent before they can be released.
+We have a working relationship with each Office of the Medical Examiner’s within the States of New York and New Jersey and can provide you with the procedure each may employ.

 If the person was under hospice care, contact the hospice representative if they were not present and they will notify family members what the proper procedures are to follow.
 Historically no police or medical examiner review would be necessary.

 When a death occurs at a hospital/nursing home/hospice facility